How I Found Ideas for My Winning Harvard LLM Personal Statement, With Essay Sample: Part 1

 Overall, this approach allows you to appreciate your life experiences not in comparison to others, but in the context of your unique circumstances.
 It emphasizes that the things you’ve done in your life are worthy of reflection and contribute to your value as a candidate for the program.
 This philosophy lies at the core of my approach to essay writing and informs why I do what I do.

-If you'd like to learn more, I share more of my process writing the Harvard LL.M. personal statement here, Part 2, and here, Part 3.
+If you'd like to learn more, I share more of my process writing the Harvard LL.M. personal statement in Part 2 and Part 3.
 In this post I explain how I strategically chose what experiences to include and what to leave out.
 You can read about my philosophy on using personal stories, as opposed to professional, here (the overarching framework) and here (how I applied it to my Harvard essay).